-The Shabistan Film Archive is a nonprofit organization devoted to preserving the cinema of India and South Asia.
-Our urgent mission is to rescue 20,000 prints and negatives.
-These will form the core of an institution dedicated to the preservation, study, and appreciation of one of the world’s great troves of creative expression.
+The Shabistan Film Archive is a nonprofit organization devoted to preserving and making available the cinema of India and South Asia.
+Our urgent mission is to rescue 20,000 prints and negatives and to build a lasting and inclusive institution around them.
 Tens of thousands of prints have already disappeared.
 With your help, we can save those that survive.

 The world has never seen a greater destruction of films.
-As India’s entertainment industry has transitioned into the digital age, celluloid film has been abandoned.
-Thousands of movies no longer exist, while tens of thousands more survive only as blurry, low-resolution copies.
+As entertainment in India has transitioned into the digital age, the movie industry has abandoned celluloid film and scrapped the original reels.
+Thousands of titles no longer exist, while tens of thousands more survive only as blurry, low-resolution copies.

-The Shabistan Film Archive – already the third largest of its kind in the world – has saved hundreds of films from the trash heap, and is poised to safeguard those that remain.
-We are volunteers and scholars who have committed ourselves to this mission for three reasons:
+The Shabistan Film Archive has saved hundreds of films from the trash heap, and is poised to safeguard those that remain.
+We are cinephiles and scholars who have committed ourselves to this mission for three reasons:

-It is feasible.
-Because theaters no longer project celluloid film, prints and negatives are readily available to us.
+3. It is feasible.
+Because cinemas no longer project celluloid film, prints and negatives are readily available to us.
 The outsized impact of our work is astonishing: every thousand dollars you donate will enable us to save fifty films from being scrapped.
-As a result, we have the unique opportunity to build an institution of global stature.
+As a result, we have the unique opportunity to build a cultural and scholarly institution of global stature.